gsambrotta/open-matches/README.md

 Open source backbone platform to support educational organization to match their coaches and learners.
 The platform is intended to be clone and customize with specific brand.

+## Documentation
+Please find all the valuable information in the (Wiki)[https://github.com/gsambrotta/open-matches/wiki]

 ## How to start

 The project is based in Nodejs, npm, Mongodb.